pLabarta/dcrwebcomic/05 - Privacy features/dcr_comic_5_script_en.md

 **07**

 This new service is just another step forward.
-Decred will keep iterating on its privacy so every user can benefit.
+Decred will keep improving/iterating on its privacy so every user can benefit.